-An Ambassador is a volunteer, any age or walk of life, who can help inform and empower adults anywhere consumers live, work and gather.
+Adults, any age or walk of life, who wants to help inform and inspire family, friends, colleagues, fellow congregants and everyone in their community to make a health care plan.
 For example, Ambassadors can be:

 - Bi-lingual adults to offer the translated documents & videos

-- Volunteers at your church, synagogue or house of worship
+- Members of a church, synagogue or house of worship

-- Volunteers in health clinics, hospitals, assisted living, housing or care facilities — anywhere consumers receive care or reside;
+- Volunteers in health clinics, hospitals or care facilities

 - Students, 18 and older, in health services, colleges, nursing or physicians programs

-- Volunteer/employees at local businesses to offer health care planning as an informational benefit to fellow employees
+- Employees who offer health care planning as an informational benefit to fellow employees

 What does an Ambassador do?